spryker/spryker-docs/docs/dg/dev/internationalization-and-multi-store/add-new-store-in-multi-db-setup.md

 redirect_from:
 ---

-Setting up a new store in an existing multi-DB environment requires a well-prepared plan, to avoid disrupting the data and operations of existing stores.
-This guide provides a detailed procedure to release a new store within a region that already hosts other stores, ensuring a non-destructive deployment.
+Setting up a new store in an existing multi-DB environment requires a carefully crafted plan to ensure that the data and operations of existing stores remain unaffected.
+This guide outlines a detailed procedure for launching a new store within a region that already hosts other stores, guaranteeing a seamless and safe deployment.

+{% info_block warningBox %}
+This guide is applicable in scenarios where store configurations and setups are managed programmatically through code.
+If you are utilizing the Dynamic Multistore feature to manage your stores via Backoffice, please refer to this {guide}(/docs/pbc/all/dynamic-multistore/202410.0/dynamic-multistore.html)
+{% endinfo_block %}

 ## Initial planning and best practices